KaisenAmin/c_std/sysinfo/README.md

 - `char* sysinfo_product_version()`: This function Returns the product version of the operating system in string form.
 If the version could not be determined, this function returns "unknown".

+- `char* sysinfo_product_type()`: This function returns the product name of the operating system this application is running in.

 ## Example